simeon-spasov/simeon-spasov.github.io/_posts/2024-07-19-a-causal-graph-data-generator.md

 In an SCM, the causal relationships between variables are represented through these directed edges, indicating the direction of causality.
 This framework allows for the understanding and analysis of how changes in one variable affect others within the system.

+### Creating DAGs with `RandomCausalGraphs`
-**`RandomCausalGraphs`** supports two types of random DAGs - **Erdos-Renyi (ER)** and **Barabasi-Albert (SF)** graphs.
+`RandomCausalGraphs` supports two types of random DAGs - **Erdos-Renyi (ER)** and **Barabasi-Albert (SF)** graphs.
 Under the hood the library relies on `networkx` to generate the graphs themselves, but we ensure acyclicity by orienting the edges from lower-numbered to higher-numbered nodes.
 Also, we explicitly check if the generated graph is in fact a DAG and is acyclic.
 All you need to do is provide the number of nodes and edge probability and demonstrated in the `python` snippet below on this page.

 ![Causal Graph Visualization](/images/random_dag.png)